withastro/roadmap/proposals/0043-prefetch.md

 # Detailed Design

 A prefetch script for client-side is required.
-It should only be included if `prefetch` is truthy.
+It should only be included if the `prefetch` config is truthy.
 The script can be injected through the `injectScript` integration API.

 ### Config